 “He would say something like, ‘That group raised a flag.’”

-Like so many World War II soldiers, one can only speculate that Keller went to his grave in 1979 content with having served his country during the war and living the remainder of his life in anonymity out of respect to his fellow soldiers who did not survive it.
+Like so many World War II veterans, one can only speculate that Keller—who returned to Brooklyn after the war where he worked a series of jobs and was a member of the local volunteer fire department—went to his grave in 1979 content with having served his country during the war and living the remainder of his life in anonymity out of respect to his fellow soldiers who did not survive it.

 In spite of his inclusion in the iconic photo, he refused to capitalize on it.
 Perhaps that is the greater lesson learned here.
 Today’s society could benefit from his example.